drsimonj/numvert/README.md

 numvert
 =======

-The goal of numvert is to help transform numeric vectors by changing their scale or distribution, or by truncating.
-Regardless of the operation, numvert functions will take a numeric vector and return a numeric vector of the same length.
+The goal of numvert is to help transform numeric vectors.
+Regardless of the operation, numvert functions take a numeric vector and return a numeric vector of the same length.

 Installation
 ------------